Not a Narcissist? Signs Your Partner May Be a ‘Covert’ Narcissist

 Photo Credit: Shutterstock.

-You might offer help or gifts, but usually, there’s an expectation of something in return.
-Your acts of “kindness” often come with strings attached.
+They might offer help or gifts, but usually, there’s an expectation of something in return.
+Their acts of “kindness” often come with strings attached.

 Feelings of Entitlement